tcarecolin/kafka-offset-migrator/README.md

 # kafka-offset-migrator
-a suite of tools to test and migrate kafka consumer groups offsets
+This is a suite of tools to test and simulate the migration of a kafka consumer groups offsets between two kafka clusters and a mirror-maker.

 this project has been built on top of the original Apache Kafka project : https://kafka.apache.org/downloads based on an original production need :
 - migrate all kafka based jobs without messing or losing data
 - assuming the lowest service interruption
+- insure that any consumer wont consume a message twice

 ## Setup the project
 download latest kafka binaries